Vanceburg man charged in auto theft

+Helen Louise Miller Rose, 86 of Morehead, passed away Wednesday night, October 24, 2018, at her home.

-She was born May 15, 1945, in Lewis County, a daughter of the late Walter and Della Bloomfield Buckner.
+She was born May 20, 1932, in Carter County, a daughter of the late Ellis and Leona Knipp Miller.

-Martha was of the Pentecostal faith and she enjoyed working in her flowers, gardening, and spending time with her family and friends, especially with her grandchildren.
+Helen attended the Upper Tygart Freewill Baptist Church and she enjoyed reading, going to picnics and spending time with her family and friends.

-In addition to her parents she was preceded in death by her husband of 53 years, William Nolen; one son, Ronnie Gene Nolen; six brothers, Donald Buckner, Dave Buckner, Clayton Buckner, Robert Buckner, Ottis Buckner and Jack Buckner; and one sister, Betty Nolen.
+In addition to her parents, she was preceded in death by one daughter, Loretta Mays; one granddaughter, Lori Ann Knipp; one great granddaughter, Kaylee Davis; and one brother, James Miller.

-Martha is survived by one daughter and son-in-law, Brenda and Paul Stone of Vanceburg; three grandchildren; seven great grandchildren; two brothers, Gilbert Buckner of Toledo, Ohio, and Wilford Buckner of Camp Dix; and one sister, Mary Lou Polley of Olive Hill.
+Helen is survived by her husband of 33 years, Willie Rose; one son, Charles Nicky Seagraves of Hazard; one daughter, Karen Seagraves of Olive Hill; five grandchildren, 16 great grandchildren; and four great-great grandchildren.
 She also leaves many other family members and friends who will sadly miss her.

-Services will be held at 1:00 p.m.
-Sunday, October 28, 2018, at Dickerson Funeral Home in Vanceburg with Brother Tommy Parks officiating.
-Burial will follow in the Morgan Cemetery in Lewis County.
+Services will be held at 2 p.m.
+Saturday, October 27, 2018 at Globe Funeral Chapel in Olive Hill, with Brother Steven Keyes and Brother Jim Porter officiating.
+Burial will follow in the Garvin Ridge Cemetery in Olive Hill.

 Family and friends will serve as pallbearers.